mayasharma2110/Keep-Riding/README.md

 #### Form Fieldset

 I made the fieldset height to be 100% so that they looked better on larger screens when these are set side by side.

-However this made the height of the parent element (div with class “col-12 col-lg-6” in my case) smaller than that of fieldset height, which was very unexpected.
-This also caused issues with the submit and reset button positioning and making them very inside the fieldset in some situations.
+However this made the height of the parent element (div with class “col-12 col-lg-6” in my case) smaller than that of fieldset height, which was unexpected.
+This also caused issues with the submit and reset button positioning and making them inside the fieldset in some situations.

 I tried experiementing with different height values for fieldset and its parent div which did not solve the problem and then I googled and found this [stackoverflow post](https://stackoverflow.com/questions/9116689/fieldset-does-not-follow-its-parents-height
 ) and from the post some [runnable example that explains my problem clearly ](http://jsfiddle.net/3hfytpw4/).

-Running the example demontrates the problem clearly (images above) you can see that the parent does not have the height which aligns with that of the fieldsets.
+Running the example demontrates the problem clearly (images below) you can see that the parent does not have the height which aligns with that of the fieldsets.

 ![Fieldset problem result](assets/images/fieldset-problem.PNG)